MikeTutu/printf/README.md

 Printf Repository.
-this is a project to create out own printf function, that print out formated text the stdout
+This is a project to create out own printf function, that print out formated text the stdout